NREL/OCHRE/docs/source/InputsAndArguments.rst

 .. [#] While not required, a 1-day warm up period is recommended for thermal
     equipment.
 The warm up creates more accurate initial conditions for the simulation.
+.. [#] Defaults to ``EventBasedLoad`` for Clothes Washer, Clothes Dryer,
+    Dishwasher, and Cooking Range.
+Other appliances, lighting, and miscellaneous loads default to ``ScheduledLoad``.
 .. [#] Required for some equipment, see below for details.
 Uses OCHRE units
     and naming conventions, see the `OCHRE schedule file
     <https://ochre-nrel.readthedocs.io/en/latest/Outputs.html#additional-output-files-and-print-statements>`__